 - 1. The University of St Andrews may confer the research degree of Doctor of Medicine (M.D.). - 2.
 The Senatus Academicus, with the approval of the University Court, may from time to time make regulations on any matters in order to give effect to this resolution. - 3.
 A candidate who has satisfied the Senatus Academicus that (s)he has attained the necessary standard, who has paid all fees required, and who has satisfied the other requirements of this resolution and any regulations made thereunder, shall be entitled to receive the degree of Doctor of Medicine. - 4.
-This Resolution shall come into effect on July 4th, 2003.
+This Resolution shall come into effect on the day on which it is passed by the University Court.